Marking module in Xeoma

 As you see, even with all the camera detectors, it is still very easy to put all the information you need right where it can be accessed with no difficulties whatsoever.

 Marking in the archive

 “Can I see my markings in the archive as well?”
-If you are using direct saving to the archive (the box “Enable H.264 recording to Archive without conversion” is CHECKED), then time and date will show up in the “Archive” as subtitles (very soon custom text will also be available).
+If you are using direct saving to the archive (the box “Enable H.264 recording to Archive without conversion” is CHECKED in the Universal camera settings), then time and date will show up in the “Archive” as subtitles (very soon custom text will also be available).
 Otherwise, for .xem recordings, Marking of all types is available for the archive recordings.